Introduction of SOC team

 - SOC Lead: SOC lead coordinates a reaction to threats through managing other team members effectively.
 They run the SOC on a day-to-day basis moreover hands-on.
 Independent of the above responsibilities, their responsibilities also touch on documenting processes and recording incidents.

-Are you want to become a SOC EXPERTS ?
+Do you want to become SOC EXPERT or CYBER SECURITY EXPERT?
 YES: Join Real-Time “Security Operation Center Training“- SOC TRAINING IN INDIA & 20+ Countries

 Basic responsibilities of SOC team